wgmo/graphtik/docs/source/plotting.rst

 Setting a breakpoint on a specific operation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You may take advantage of the :term:`pre_callback` facility and install a breakpoint
+You may take advantage of the :term:`callbacks` facility and install a breakpoint
 for a specific operation before calling the pipeline.

 Add this code (interactively, or somewhere in your sources)::